Home

 popular

-Despite the negative feedback regarding Lords of the Fallen, there is optimism for the upcoming sequel.
-Comments note that the development team has improved significantly.
-A user pointed out, "The new game is basically a very fun game, it became a decent soulslike."
+While many players share negative sentiments about Lords of the Fallen, some show optimism for future titles in the series.
+Comments noted that the development team has significantly improved, with one user saying, "The new game is basically a very fun game; it became a decent soulslike."
+Despite the frustrations, players are keen to see what comes next.

 Major Takeaways

-• ๐ŸŒŸ Optimism brews for future titles in the franchise
+• ๐ŸŒŸ Optimism exists for upcoming titles in the franchise.